Nandikishore Patel

+Nandikishore Patel, also known as Nand Kishore (born 21 January 1982), is an Ugandan cricketer.
+A right-handed batsman and right arm medium-fast bowler.

+Career

-Nandikishore Patel, also known as Nand Kishore (born 21 January 1982), is an Indian-born Ugandan cricketer.
-A right-handed batsman and right arm medium-fast bowler, he played six matches for Uganda in the 2005 ICC Trophy in Ireland, and made four first-class appearances for them in the ICC Intercontinental Cup.
+He played six matches for Uganda in the 2005 ICC Trophy in Ireland, and made four first-class appearances for them in the ICC Intercontinental Cup.

-In his debut ODI in ICC Trophy, against Denmark, on July 01, 2005, Patel scored 17 runs.
+In his debut ODI in ICC Trophy, against Denmark, on July 1, 2005, Patel scored 17 runs.
 Denmark won the match by 28 runs.
+In 2010, he was recalled to the national squad for the ICC(International Cup) Intercontinental Shield match against Namibia to bolster the team's batting lineup.
+He has been a prominent player for Jinja Indians in Ugandan domestic cricket.